OpenCLIM/OpenCLIM-SHETRAN_Flow_Analysis/README - Drought Statistics.md

 ### Drought Deficit
 This is the similar to the drought intensity.
-- *Max deficit* is gretest total intensity over the period, i.e. the greatest drought anomoly.
+- *Max deficit* is the greatest total intensity over the period, i.e. the greatest drought anomaly.
 - *Mean deficit* takes the mean of the mean drought intensities.
 (Severe)
 - *Sever Mean deficit* is calculated as above, but only using those drought instances that were classed as 'severe'.
 - *Total drought deficit* was calculated by summing the mean intensity from the different dought instances. **I am not sure that this is a useful statistic.
 It should be removed or corrected, as I think it should use the total of totals, not the total of means.**